(the framework for effective home building management)

 - Finance & Accounting

 - Law Fundamentals for the Home Building Industry

 - Moisture Control Technician Certificate (offered through SAIT)

 - New Home Marketing

-PLUS five elective courses from PHBI's entire slate of courses, with the exception of Construction Performance Guidelines which is only 3 hours in length and the online portion of PHBI's Construction Technology 2 course (maximum of two sales courses).
+PLUS five elective courses from PHBI's entire slate of courses, with the exception of Construction Performance Guidelines and Energy Codes which are only 3 hours in length and the online portion of PHBI's Construction Technology 2 course (maximum of two sales courses).
 Business Ethics in Home Building course is a recommended elective.